QubesOS/qubes-doc/developer/services/qfileexchgd.md

 - /wiki/Qfileexchgd/
 ---

-**This mechanism is obsolete as of Qubes Beta 1!**
+**This mechanism is obsolete as of PedOS Beta 1!**
 ==================================================

 Please see this [page](/doc/qfilecopy/) instead.

-qfilexchgd, the Qubes file exchange daemon
+qfilexchgd, the PedOS file exchange daemon
 ==========================================

 Overview